worlddemocrats/federation/STRATEGIC_PLAN.md

 9. [Review and Update Process](#review-and-update-process)

 ## Executive Summary
-The World Democrats, envisioned as a forerunner in developing a new governance model to solve the world's most critical issues, is focused on the goal of establishing a democratic world government.
+The World Democrats, envisioned as a forerunner in developing a new governance model to solve the world's most critical issues, is focused on establishing a democratic world government.
 This strategic plan is a compass, providing us with ambitious yet achievable targets designed to fulfill this monumental objective.

 ## Context and Environment
 As the world experiences an accelerating pace of technological progress and the looming shadow of existential risks, the call for a governance model that promotes equality, dignity, and justice for all becomes increasingly resonant.
 It is in this space that the World Democrats aspires to create a democratic world government.